 There have been many changes affecting the personal investment industry over the last 20 years including a number of tax incentives to encourage wider investment provision by the individual for their own benefit.
 In today’s environment, tax-efficient investments are more limited, in particular, those related to pension schemes.
 The EIS and SEIS schemes are now the only UK tax efficient investments to offer Capital Gains Tax (“CGT”) Deferral Relief.
 With the changes to the maximum level of contributions to pensions, investors may wish to consider alternative investments, such as EIS, SEIS and VCTs, alongside their pensions.

 The following table sets out where the EIS and SEIS sits in comparison to other tax efficient investments, by way of illustration but please bear in mind these will depend on individual circumstances and the notes refer to the relevant section for each tax relief.
-It is possible there will be changes to the SEIS, EIS and VCT in the Budget on 22 November 2017.

 UK Tax-efficient Investment Comparison Table